KrailOrg/krail/docs/devguide08.md

 ##Pattern Source

-The PatternSource combines inputs from potentially multiple Bundle readers into one source.
-This is configurable through I18NModule to query the readers in whatever order is required, if necessary a different order for each Bundle.
+The ```PatternSource``` combines inputs from potentially multiple ```BundleReader```s into one source.
+This is configurable through ```I18NModule``` to query the readers in whatever order is required - the first to return a value is used.
+If necessary a different order for each Bundle, so a database source could be the primary for one bundle and secondary for another.

 ##Translate

 The Translate class is the final step in bringing the pieces together.
-It looks up the pattern for a Locale, via the PatternSource, and combines that with the parameter values it is given.
+It looks up the pattern for a ```Locale```, via the ```PatternSource```, and combines that with the parameter values it is given.
 For the example above the call would be:

 translate.from (MessageKey.Task_Completion, Locale.UK, 5, "last", 20)